smRid/PHA10-MediCare-Connect/README.md

 Notes:

-- `NEXT_PUBLIC_API_BASE_URL` can point to either the API origin or the `/api` path.
-The app normalizes it automatically.
+- `NEXT_PUBLIC_API_BASE_URL` may point to the backend origin or directly to its `/api` path.
+The client normalizes it automatically.
 - `MONGO_DB_URI` is also supported as an alternative to `MONGODB_URI`.
-- Google OAuth values are required only when Google sign-in is enabled.
+- Google OAuth credentials are required only when Google sign-in is enabled.

-For production, configure the same variables in Vercel.
-Typical production values:
+For production, set:

 ```env
 NEXT_PUBLIC_APP_URL=https://medicareconnectweb.vercel.app